lorraine-sanares/humanitix-discord-bot/README.md

 - **Event Listing**: Get a list of all your Humanitix events
 - **Event Details**: Get detailed information about specific events (date, time, venue, description)
 - **Real-time Ticket Status**: Check how many tickets are remaining and current attendee counts
+- **Update Ticket Capacity**: Change the capacity of events directly from Discord
 - **Fuzzy Matching**: Find events by name even with partial matches
 - **Mention-based Commands**: Simply mention the bot to interact with it